The Three Components of Emotion Are: A Comprehensive Breakdown

 - Facial muscle movements: Subtle or dramatic changes in facial expressions, such as frowning or smiling, are part of the body’s reaction.

 The physiological component is often the first to respond, as seen in theories like the James-Lange theory, which posits that emotions arise from our perception of physical sensations.
-Here's a good example: hearing a loud noise may trigger your heart to race before you consciously label the experience as fear.
+To give you an idea, hearing a loud noise may trigger your heart to race before you consciously label the experience as fear.

 The Subjective Component: The Personal Experience of Emotion